skourtisk/reservation-management/README.md

 This is a comprehensive PR Management System built with Next.js, Tailwind CSS, Zustand, and Shadcn.
 It features a robust authentication system using firebase Auth, account creation, PR management, reservation editing, and a fully functional settings page.
 For a Database it uses Firebase Firestore.

 Demo: https://reservation-management-a0kqsrz2p-kostis14.vercel.app/signin
-(Google sign in currently not working on production)

 ## Features